BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_12.md

 !cshop(:MarleyMoves, "Marley Move Tutor")

+### Lost Souls 3

+There's one sidequest we can take care of right now.
+Talk to Mosely at night nearby the Hospital of Hope if you have fully progressed so far in the *Lost Souls* sidequest.

+Go down two flights and talk to the cash register.
+Then, head back up, talk to Mosely, and enter the doors.

+!battle(["Johnson",:OFFICER,0])

+!battle(["Mitchell",:OFFICER,0])

+!battle(["Pines",:OFFICER,0])

+!battle(["Stanley",:OFFICER,0])

+!dbattle(["Gumshoe",:OFFICER,0], ["Miles",:OFFICER,0])

+Talk to Isha.
+This is all we can do for this quest right now.

 Enter the Hospital of Hope after your conversation with Aelita on the bridge.
 Inside the hospital, talk to Melia.
 Return to the Grand Dream Station and talk to Aelita.

 **Relationship Point Choices**: